-Think of the top layer of your skin as a screen door with very fine mesh in winter.
+Think of the top layer of your winter skin as a screen door with very fine mesh.
 Since cold outside air and heated indoor air contain very little moisture, your skin is constantly exposed to environments that suck the moisture through the screen door mesh at an accelerated rate.
 As a result of this low relative humidity, some people’s skin may begin to peel and potentially crack.

 There are many factors that come into play.
-Some you can control (use a strong moisturizer, moderate bathing, avoid harsh soaps) and some you cannot (genetics, incurable diseases, aging).
-But no matter what, there are dry skin treatment steps you can take to help keep your skin well hydrated for a healthy, soft and silky appearance.
+Some you can control (using a strong moisturizer, limiting hot showers or baths, avoiding harsh soaps) and some you cannot (genetics, certain diseases, aging).
+But no matter what, there are steps you can take to help keep your skin well hydrated for a healthy, soft and silky appearance.

 Over the winter

-- Apply a moisturizer, such as AmLactin®, to dry skin
+Apply a moisturizer, such as AmLactin Skin Care, to dry skin before going outside

 During the summer

-Softening rough to severe dry skin may require hydrating moisturizers like AmLactin® alpha-hydroxy skin care products.
-Popular for the treatment of dry skin, these moisturizers are made from lactic acid-based formulas that gently exfoliate and intensely hydrate.
+Softening rough to severely dry skin may require hydrating moisturizers like AmLactin alpha-hydroxy skin care products.
+Popular for the treatment of dry skin, these moisturizers incorporate alpha-hydroxy therapy that gently exfoliates and intensely hydrates.
 With creamy emollients and rich humectants that help retain the skin’s natural moisture, water is drawn to the skin so it looks and feels soft and smooth.